john-yohan-park/Python-Variable-and-Function-Printer/README.md

 # Python-Variable-and-Function-Printer
-Prints python variables with their names and functions with their measured runtimes

 Ever wanted to...
 1. print a python variable along with its variable name?
 OR
 2. Ever wanted to measure the runtime performance of your function implementation?